TestRoots/watchdog/CONTRIBUTING.md

 In this section, we describe how WatchDog needs to be setup.
 It is important to have both plugins and development environments set-up to catch potential induced problems even if you only intend to modify one.

+## Eclipse
+1. Download Eclipse.
+1. Install the PDE plugin (https://marketplace.eclipse.org/content/eclipse-pde-plug-development-environment)
+1. Import `Maven -> Existing Maven project` and select the watchdog root folder.
+Import all subprojects except the IntelliJ folder (or remove it later if you have imported it, it will give build errors).
+1. Optional: For Maven IDE support, you need [m2e](https://www.eclipse.org/m2e/download/) for IDE-supported POM.xml-file editing.
+As we are also using [Tycho](https://eclipse.org/tycho/), you need the tycho configuration connector in m2e's marketplace.
+1. Optional: If your run configuration complains about unrecognized options, make sure to remove all inclusions of `--add-modules=ALL-SYSTEM` in your VM arguments.
+These are added incorrectly by PDE and won't work on a JDK 1.8 or lower.
+1. Select the correct target platform:
+  1. `Window -> Preferences -> Plug-in Development -> Target Platform`
+  1. Select the target platform from `/watchdog/eclipse/platform/watchdog.eclipse.platform.target`
+1. Works.

+## IntelliJ
+1. Download the free IC edition
+1. Install the "Intellij plugin development with Maven"-plugin from https://plugins.jetbrains.com/plugin/7127-intellij-plugin-development-with-maven
+1. Import the `pom.xml` in the root folder.
+When importing, you can step through with the defaults.
+The process of fetching dependencies by IntelliJ can take a while.
+1. Add local version of the IntelliJ SDK to your IntelliJ running per instructions of https://www.jetbrains.com/help/idea/configuring-intellij-platform-plugin-sdk.html
+    1. In Project Structure, go to Modules -> watchdog -> intellij.
+    1. On the tab "dependencies", click new module SDK
+    1. Select the IntelliJ SDK from the local version available in `intellij/build_cache/idea-IU-***`
+    1. Select the IntelliJ SDK in the dropdown menu Module SDK.
+    1. Click Apply.
+1. Create a new Run Configuration.
+    1. Run -> Edit Configurations -> New -> Plugin.
+    1. Classpath should point to `watchdog.intellij`
+    1. JRE should be the local version of IntelliJ that exists in `intellij/build_cache/`
+1. Double check that in `Project Structure -> Modules -> watchdog -> intellij -> Plugin Deployment`, the Path to `META-INF/plugin.xml` is `watchdog/intellij/resources/`.
+You can safely delete the `intellij/META-INF/` folder now.
+1. Open `WatchDogStartup.java` and click on the run configuration.
+A new version of IntelliJ should pop up with a local version of WatchDog running.
+1. Works.

+As our headless build tool we are using Maven.

 ## Subprojects

 Using either IDE, you will import multiple subprojects.